SEAL-IIT-KGP/shesha/tool/README.md

   This command runs Shesha on a search space of `586` instructions, where each particle manages `40` instructions.

+6. Shesha is not expected to terminate.
+Use `kill` to manually terminate.
+From our observations, around 400-500 generations of evolution are sufficient to uncover the major types of bad speculation (and further reduce their dimensionality).

 **Note**: Initially, the user may observe **make: *** [Makefile:4: all] Error 139**.
 This is because Shesha's initialization may have generated an ASM that SEGFAULTs.
 This does not hamper the convergence, since after a while, Shesha converges on the correctly functioning ASM.